Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 * preserve group
 * preserve modification time
 * preserve ownership
-* -v for verbose bcs default is silent transfer, but this gives you info about where the data is going and summary at the end
+* -v for verbose bcs default is silent transfer, but this gives you info about where the data is going and a summary at the end

-* -z for compress (before data transfer the data is compressed which lowers the size and therefore time that is being sent over the internet) There are levels of compression from 1-9 (1 is least compressed and fastest, 9 is the most compressed therefore slowest to compress).
+* -z for compress (before data transfer the data is compressed which lowers the size and therefore time that is being sent over the internet) There are levels of compression from 1-9 (1 is the least compressed and fastest, 9 is the most compressed therefore slowest to compress).
 The default is 6, so let’s stick with that.

 ## Daily backup of a WordPress site

-Let’s try this on the real life example.
+Let’s try this on a real life example.
 You can see below the script which will do daily backup of WordPress site to my proxmox storage server.

 The script will be run on the wordpress server VM and it will PUSH the data, to the backup server.